-People receiving TBIW services may appoint a program representative to help them with the responsibilities of self-direction.
+Members may appoint a program representative to help them with the responsibilities of self-direction.
 This may be a family member or friend.
-They cannot be paid for assisting a person with their employer responsibilities or hired by a person to provide personal attendant services.
+They cannot be paid for being the program representative in which they are assisting a member with their employer responsibilities or hired by a member to provide personal attendant services.
 The program representative must be at least 18 years old.
-(Refer to the F/EA Personal Options Program and Employer Guide for more information and details).
+The F/EA will provide training, information and a readiness assessment to the person the member has chosen to be their program representative, then the person can choose to accept or decline the program representative appointment.
+If the person the member has chosen declines the appointment, the member must choose another person.
+(Refer to the F/EA Personal Options Program, Employer Guide and TBIW policy for more information and details).